Everything you ever wanted to know about hashtags but were afraid to ask your teenager.

-There’s probably no easier way to tell a digital native from a digital naïve than their ability to use the hashtag.
-Trying to use hashtags when you don’t understand them sounds as natural as cursing in another language.
+There's probably no easier way to tell a digital native from a digital naïve than their ability to use hashtags.
+Trying to use hashtags when you don't understand them sounds as natural as cursing in another language.

-Whether it’s during Q&A at social media events, in the comment sections of other posts, or in emails, I’ve fielded a lot of questions about how to use hashtags in social media.
-I figured I’d try and answer all of them in this comprehensive guide.
+Whether it's during Q&A at social media conferences, in the comment sections of other posts, or in emails, I've fielded a lot of questions about how to use hashtags in social media, and answered most of them in this comprehensive guide.

 Now, there are already a lot of great articles on how to use hashtags.
-I’ll reference a number of them throughout this article.
-However, most of them aren’t geared to small businesses and entrepreneurs.
-(More on that later.)
-So, I wanted to put together an exhaustive guide to using hashtags in social media as it stands today.
+However, most of them aren't geared toward small businesses and entrepreneurs (more on that later).
+So, I wanted to put together an exhaustive guide for small business owners and marketers for using hashtags in social media as it stands today.

 What is a hashtag?